rwprice31/DragonsKeep/README.md

 2) Get the lastest database file and attach it to the game.
 If DragonsKeep.txt is the only database file, convert it to a .db or get the lastest from gitHub branch "Database".

+3) The file DragonsKeepV4.jar is the runnable file allowing users to run their game without having a compiler.